venomous0x/WhatsAPI/EVENTS.md

 - onSendMessageReceived:
   - phone: The user phone number including the country code.
   - time: The unix time when send message notification.
+  - from: The sender phone number.
+- onMessageReceivedServer:
+  - phone: The user phone number including the country code.
-  - from: The sender phone number..
+  - from: The sender phone number.
+  - msgid: The message id.
+  - type: The message type.
+  - time: The unix time when send message notification.

 How to binds a callback to a event
 ==================================